 Here is how it feels sleeping on the Emma:

 - Starting on my back, the Emma is a good match.
 Like on the Casper, the center of the mattress is firmer than the rest.
 I am getting enough support for my lumbar area.
 I would say I am getting equal support on these two mattresses.
+See our best mattresses for back sleepers for more like the Casper and Emma.

 - Side sleeping, the Emma is also working well for me.
 The mattress is softer in the shoulder area, similar to the Casper.
 I am feeling nice pressure relief.
 I am getting the same amount of pressure relief on both mattresses.